 General education and special education teachers will collaborate to mutually inform the academy's administration, as to the professional development needs of their departments, in particular as to the means in which they can assist or seek assistance from each other.
 Additionally, the Pahrump Valley Academy will in its first year of operation form a literacy cadre which will be charged with ascertaining and determining the academy's professional development needs.
-This cadre will be served by both members of the special and general education departments.
-In the same first year, the Pahrump Valley Academy will move to form a leadership cadre which will also be served by members from both general and special education departments.
+This cadre will be served by both members of the special and general education departments, driving the professional development of both the academy's general and special education departments.